Central Valley and Kern County

 A Culture of Health

-Imagine a Central Valley where healthy choices are equitable and accessible.
+Imagine a community where healthy choices are equitable and accessible.
 Where the healthy choice is the easy choice.
 We are fighting heart diseases and stroke, the No. 1 and No. 5 killers of all Americans, by making the places we live, learn, work, play, pray and heal healthier.

 Fight heart disease and stroke by joining an event in the Central Valley!